ARP Pro Soloist: Features

 Pulse waves are generated at a very high frequency, seven or eight octaves higher than the pitch of the note being played.
 A digital code from the octave selector is combined with the key code and sent to a frequency divider, which outputs the correct sub-octave waveforms from the oscillator.
 The pulse oscillator provides pulse-width ratios of 1/14, 1/9, 1/64, and 2/11.
 A dynamic pulse width output adds harmonic expression to the attack and decay phase of some voices.

 The output of the pulse and sawtooth waves can be directed through a saw/pulse mixer followed by a high-pass filter with four selectable settings.
 Additionally, the pulse output can be directed through one of three resonator banks.
 These banks (with 2, 3, and 5 settings respectively) can tailor the filtering of the waveform to suit specific voices (such as cello, violin, flute, or oboe).
 All of these settings are determined by the factory programmed ROMs; they are not accessible by the user.

 Once the audio signal is routed through the mixer and resonators, it passes through a low-pass filter and amplifier each under the control of an attack-release (AR) or ADSR envelope generator, or both.
 The envelope settings, like all of the voice settings, are selected by the voice ROMs.
-The 24 dB/oct low-pass filter, ARP part no. 4034, was very similar to the Moog ladder filter, and was eventually replaced due to a patent infringement claim by Moog.
+The 24 dB/oct low-pass filter, ARP part no. 4034, was very similar to the Moog transistor-ladder filter, and was eventually replaced due to concerns around IP.

 The output of the voice circuitry is routed to high- and low-impedance outputs for amplification.